 The question is, how will the libertarian-minded digerati respond to this very real attack on the essence of web culture?

+Seven years in jail and a $150,000 fine.
 That's what domain owners will get if HR 3574 makes its way into law.
 HR 3574 will require all domain owners to make their current home address, telephone number and email address publicly known.
 Mr. Haughey's stalkers need no longer fear how to find him.